 Build your fanbase on gaming sites that matter

 Social media sites like YouTube and Facebook are not the only places for sports brands to promote live streams and build subscribers.
 Look to gaming sites that are upcoming, where the communities are more niche and fans more fervent.

 Twitch, for example, was acquired by Amazon for $970 million in 2014, and, even though there’s no official data about Twitch’s current revenue or net worth, analysts believe the streaming platform could be worth between $5 billion and $10 billion.
-In December 2018, Discord – another popular app in the gaming community – is valued at $15 billion and is the most highly anticipated IPO of the year, its reach is over 150 million users.
+In 2023, Discord – another popular app in the gaming community – is valued at $15 billion and is the most highly anticipated IPO of the year, its reach is nearly 200 million users.
 Huya, China’s largest gaming streaming platform, recently broke its monthly active user record, nearing Discord’s global reach.

 Any esports brand looking to build fans and stream content should decide on the 2-3 gaming or socials sites that matter most to their brand, and put their efforts wholly into building a community voice on those.
 Once you’ve done the research and decided on the highest potential sites, build quality and unique content to promote, and start joining conversations.
 Run paid fan acquisition campaigns, if the platform allowed, and entice people with only the best from your brand repository.

 Stay ahead of the curve